ome/omero-biofilefinder/README.md

 a single http request.
 In this case, there is the option to use a server-side OMERO.script to export the Key-Value pairs to a `Parquet` file, attached to the Project.
 Then, BFF can load the `Parquet` file directly.
-You will need an Admin to install the script on the server (see below) and it has a dependency of the `pyarrow` library.
+You will need an Admin to install the script on the server (see below) and it has the `pyarrow` library as a dependency.

 Data in webclient - images and Key-Value pairs are from idr0021.